Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "So, what does that mean?"
 Ava pressed.

 Simon stroked his chin thoughtfully.
 "You've come along at a good time." he said.
-“The guy I usually work with is off sick and will be for the foreseeable future, so I do *need* a photographer…” he tapped his chin, frowning.
-“Look… How do you feel about the Middle East?”
+"The guy I usually work with is off sick and will be for the foreseeable future, so I do *need* a photographer…" he tapped his chin, frowning.
+"Look… How do you feel about the Middle East?"

 "How do you mean?"
 Ava asked him.

 "Would you be, uh, scared to go there?"
 Simon clarified.

 "Not enough to stop me if that’s where the work is." she shrugged.
-“I dunno.
+"I dunno.
 You’ve got to take care wherever you go, right?
-Just because you have to take a little *more* care in some places than others…”
+Just because you have to take a little *more* care in some places than others…"

 "A lot more care."
 Simon corrected her.

 "Fine, a lot more."
 Ava agreed.
-“But there’s no such thing as safe anyway.”
+"But there’s no such thing as safe anyway."

 "True."
 Simon agreed.
-“So…?”
+"So…?"

 "So...yeah.
 I wouldn’t have a problem going there provided I had somebody to show me the ropes."